pnp/List-Formatting/view-samples/london-tube-status/README.md

 - Go back to the Logic App Code View - Select All of the JSON there already then Paste the JSON from previous step.
 - Retrieve the parameters block from your notepad and overwrite the parameters block in Code View (this is adding your SharePoint connection details to the Logic App json).
 - Now go to the Logic Apps Designer view and three SharePoint actions will need to be updated.
 Update the action to point to your site and choose the Tube Status list.
-- Save the Logic App and Run it.
+- Save the Logic App and run it.

 Head over to your list and you'll see the Tube Statuses being updated using the view format!
 By default, this list will receive updates every 15 minutes.